tenzir/tenzir/web/blog/the-new-rest-api/index.md

 ### Mutual TLS Mode

 The mutual TLS mode is suitable when VAST sits upstream of a separate TLS terminator that may be running on a different machine.
-This setup is commonly encountered when running nginx as a load balancer.
-VAST would typically be configured to use a self-signed certificate in this setup.

-VAST only accepts HTTPS requests, requires TLS client certificates for incoming connections, and requires valid authentication tokens for any authenticated endpoints.
+In this scenario, the connection between the terminator and VAST must again be encrypted to avoid leaking the authentication token to the network.

+Regular TLS requires only the server to present a certificate to prove his identity.
+In mutual TLS mode, the client additionally needs to provide a valid *client certificate* to the server.
+This ensures that the TLS terminator cannot be impersonated or bypassed.

+Typically self-signed certificates are used for that purpose, since both ends of the connection are configured together and not exposed to the public internet.

 ![REST API - Mutual TLS Mode](/img/rest-api-mutual-tls-mode.light.png#gh-light-mode-only)
 ![REST API - Mutual TLS Mode](/img/rest-api-mutual-tls-mode.dark.png#gh-dark-mode-only)

-Pass `--mode=mtls` to start the REST API in server mode:
+Pass `--mode=mtls` to start the REST API in mutual TLS mode:

 ```bash
 vast web server --mode=mtls